wiperdog/wiperdog/INSTALL.md

 That's all.
-You cat re-visit WiperDog space, then start your tour around WiperDog.
+You can re-visit WiperDog space, then start your tour around WiperDog.
 Enjoy.